Details

 // Assume a PokeLife variable called `life` is defined with the following 5x4 PokePixel board: Fir Gro Gro Wat Fir Fir Fir Wat Wat Gra Ele Gra Gra Fir Fir Wat Ele Gro Fir Gro // The board's (1, 1) pixel is "Fir", surrounded by 3 "Fir", 2 "Gro", 1 "Wat", 1 "Gra" and 1 "Ele" System.out.println(life.isSurroundedBy(1, 1, "Fire", 1)); // true System.out.println(life.isSurroundedBy(1, 1, "Fire", 3)); // true System.out.println(life.isSurroundedBy(1, 1, "Fire", 4)); // false System.out.println(life.isSurroundedBy(1, 1, "Water", 1)); // true System.out.println(life.isSurroundedBy(1, 1, "Grass", 2)); // false System.out.println(life.isSurroundedBy(1, 1, "Ground", 2)); // true System.out.println(life.isSurroundedBy(1, 1, "Ground", 3)); // false // The board's (0, 2) pixel is the left-most "Wat", surrounded by 3 "Fir" and 2 "Gra" System.out.println(life.isSurroundedBy(0, 2, "Fire", 1)); // true System.out.println(life.isSurroundedBy(0, 2, "Fire", 2)); // true System.out.println(life.isSurroundedBy(0, 2, "Fire", 3)); // true System.out.println(life.isSurroundedBy(0, 2, "Fire", 4)); // false System.out.println(life.isSurroundedBy(0, 2, "Water", 1)); // false System.out.println(life.isSurroundedBy(0, 2, "Grass", 2)); // true System.out.println(life.isSurroundedBy(0, 2, "Grass", 3)); // false

-and then check to see if at least 3 neighbors of that type "beat" the PokePixel
+and then check to see if at least 3 neighbors of that type "beat" the PokePixel.
+If

 Note that if a pixel has more than 1 weakness, such as "Water" being weak to both "Grass" and "Electric",